Official: White House didn't want to tell seniors not to fly - KVIA

 NEW YORK (AP) — The White House overruled health officials who wanted to recommend that elderly and physically fragile Americans be advised not to fly on commercial airlines because of the new coronavirus, a federal official told The Associated Press.

 The person who spoke to the AP on condition of anonymity did not have authorization to talk about the matter.
-The person did not have direct knowledge about why the decision to kill the language was made.
+The person did not have direct knowledge about why the decision to kill the language was made or who made the call.

+Administration officials disputed the person’s account.
 In a tweet, the press secretary for Vice President Mike Pence, Katie Miller, said that “it was never a recommendation to the Task Force” and called the AP story “complete fiction.”
+On Sunday, Dr. Anthony Fauci — the head of infectious diseases at the National Institutes of Health and a member of the White House Coronavirus Task Force — said “no one overruled anybody.”

 On Friday, the CDC quietly updated its website to tell older adults and people with severe medical conditions such as heart, lung or kidney disease to “stay home as much as possible” and avoid crowds.
 It urges those people to “take actions to reduce your risk of exposure,” but it doesn’t specifically address flying.